Table of Contents

 All your posts saved by search engine under old domain will miss their destination.
 At new domain whenever someone clicks on them will not go to them.

 There is an option of redirect to solve this issue.
 But it is an advance level topic.
 So we skip it here.

 In short, take full care while selecting a domain name.
 You need to select a domain name that is:

 - Of a word or phrase that is highly searched on internet.
 This you can find with the help of Google Keyword Planner.
 Put your selected domain name in it and it will tell you its number of searches for the latest month.

-- It should be easy to pronounce by people living in every part of the world preferably if your target market is global
+- It should be easy to pronounce by people living in every part of the world.
+Especially if your target market is global.

-- It should not have any dual spelling like favorite and favourite.
+- It should not have any dual spelling word like favorite and favourite.